 Benefit Description You Pay After the calendar year deductible In-Network benefits (cont.)
-Titles the calcidat year deduction.
-Intensive outpatient programs offer time-limited programs that: 15% of Plan Allowance Are coordinated, structured and intensely therapeutic; Are designed to treat a variety of people with moderate to severe problems with at least one area of daily life because of a mental health or substance abuse condition; and Provide 3-4 hours of active treatment each day for at least 2-3 days a week Not covered: All charges Services we have not approved All charges (including room and board) for chemical aversion therapy, conditioned reflex treatments, narcotherapy, and similar aversion treatments Counseling or therapy for educational or behavioral problems, mental retardation or learning disabilities Counseling or therapy services for marital problems Community based programs such as self-help groups or 12-step programs Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
+Services provided by a hospital or other facility as an inpatient, including residential treatment centers \$100 copayment for each hospital stay (No deductible) Services in approved alternative care settings such as: 15% of Plan Allowance Partial hospitalization includes a time-limited, ambulatory, active treatment program that: Offers intensive clinical services that are coordinated and structured in stable surroundings; and Provides at least 20 hours of scheduled programs in a licensed or accredited facility over at least five days per week • Intensive outpatient programs offer time-limited programs that: Are coordinated, structured and intensely therapeutic; Are designed to treat a variety of people with moderate to severe problems with at least one area of daily life because of a mental health or substance abuse condition; and Provide 3-4 hours of active treatment each day for at least 2-3 days a week Not covered: All charges Services we have not approved All charges (including room and board) for chemical aversion therapy, conditioned reflex treatments, narcotherapy, and similar aversion treatments Counseling or therapy for educational or behavioral problems, mental retardation or learning disabilities Counseling or therapy services for marital problems Community based programs such as self-help groups or 12-step programs Note: OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.